 Being able to determine when the last time a computer was restarted is a task that every support person needs to pull off at one time or another.
 Windows has several methods in place for finding restart information, but most of these solutions are difficult to use when querying multiple computers and don’t provide historical information.
 In this article, we’ll review the options available and then look at how to get the information you need via PowerShell.

-Systeminfo | find "System Boot Time"
+systeminfo | find "System Boot Time"

 System Boot Time: 12/17/2019, 9:46:08 PM

-PS C:\> Wmic os get lastbootuptime
+wmic os get lastbootuptime

 LastBootUpTime